1. Introduction

 6.4.2 Contamination control considerations

-• The headspace in the storage vessel is an area of risk where water droplets and air can come into contact at temperatures that encourage the proliferation of microbiological organisms.
+The following should be taken into account for the efficient control of contamination.• The headspace in the storage vessel is an area of risk where water droplets and air can come into contact at temperatures that encourage the proliferation of microbiological organisms.
 The water distribution loop should be configured to ensure that the headspace of the storage vessel is effectively wetted by a flow of water.
 The use of spray ball or distributor devices to wet the surfaces should be considered.

 • Nozzles within the storage vessels should be configured to avoid dead zones where microbiological contamination might be harboured.